splunk-soar-connectors/.github/.github/SPLUNKBASE_PUBLISH_QUEUE.md

 After Splunkbase accepts an upload, the queue persists the package and request IDs and checks for the release immediately.
 It checks every 10 seconds for up to five minutes.
 If publication is still not confirmed, the issue remains in verification and a later worker continues with GET requests only.
+Each completed five-minute GET-only window increments the persisted `verification_rechecks` counter.
+The first two unsuccessful rechecks remain non-terminal; the third blocks the issue with a sanitized reason.
+The escalation never authorizes another multipart upload.

 Release metrics and the standard Slack release announcement are sent only after the connector version is confirmed on Splunkbase.